fredronnv/RepData_PeerAssessment1/PA1_template.md

 For this assignment we ignore the missing values in the dataset.

 ### Total number of steps taken (histogram)
+Load the data into total_steps, we split by date and use the sum function to get the total per day, then use hist to get a histogram.

 ```r
 total_steps <- sapply(split(data$steps, data$date), sum, na.rm = TRUE)